There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

-There are several types of stave churches, but one thing they have in common is corner-posts (“staves”) and a framework of timber with wall planks standing on sills.
+There are several types of stave churches, but what they all have in common are corner-posts (“staves”) and a framework of timber with wall planks standing on sills.
 These walls are known as stave walls, hence the name stave church.

 The churches’ wooden doors and finials are beautifully carved.
 The decorations feature an intriguing combination of Christian motifs and what is often assumed to be pre-Christian Viking themes with animals and dragons.